-7.3.
-Commercial Ground Transportation
+7.3 Commercial Ground Transportation

-- 7.3.1.
-TAA has adopted Commercial Ground Transportation Rules and Regulations.
-Among other things, the Rules require such providers to register with TAA and to obtain permits and pay certain fees.
-All entities desiring to furnish commercial ground transportation services at the Airport shall comply with the Commercial Ground Transportation Rules and Regulations. - 7.3.2.
-Any commercial ground transportation provider desiring to access the AOA shall coordinate such access and necessary escorts with the TAA Flightline Department.
+- 7.3.1 TAA has adopted Commercial Ground Transportation Rules and Regulations and are available on the TAA Website or by contacting the TAA Administrative Offices.
+The Rules require such providers to register with TAA and to obtain permits and pay certain fees. - 7.3.2 All entities desiring to furnish commercial ground transportation services at the Airport shall comply with the Commercial Ground Transportation Rules and Regulations. - 7.3.3 Any commercial ground transportation provider desiring to access the AOA shall coordinate such access and necessary escorts with the TAA Airside Operations Department.